-The Dodd-Frank Wall Street Reform and Consumer Protection Act required the Consumer Financial Protection Bureau (CFPB) to issue rules implementing the law's "Ability to Repay" provisions and defining a class of "qualified mortgages" (QM) that would receive enhanced legal protection from lawsuits.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act required the Consumer Financial Protection Bureau (CFPB) to issue rules implementing the law's "Ability to Repay" provisions and to define a class of "qualified mortgages" (QM) that would receive some degree of legal protection in the event of undue litigation concerning the origination of the loan.
 The law further authorizes HUD, the U.S. Department of Veterans Affairs, and the U.S. Department of Agriculture, in consultation with the CFPB, to prescribe rules defining types of loans they insure, guarantee or administer that are QM loans, which may revise, add to, or subtract from the CFPB's definition.
 FHA loans comprise approximately 30 percent of today's mortgage market.
-For several reasons, MBA has strongly urged the CFPB to eliminate the distinction between FHA QM safe harbor and FHA QM rebuttable presumption loans or at least raise the APR threshold to better define FHA QM safe harbor loans.
+For several reasons, MBA has strongly urged the CFPB to eliminate the distinction between FHA QM safe harbor and FHA QM rebuttable presumption loans or at least raise the APR threshold to more realistically define FHA QM safe harbor loans considering the inclusion of the MIP in the APR for FHA loans.

 The CFPB's final rule makes clear that the bifurcation between QM safe harbor loans and QM rebuttable presumption loans is intended to provide greater recourse to subprime borrowers.
 FHA loans, however, are not "subprime."
 They are subject to government oversight and significant regulation.
-FHA loans are generally fixed rate and adjustable loans are subject to extremely tight adjustment limits to protect borrowers.
+FHA loans are generally fixed-rate and adjustable loans are subject to extremely tight adjustment limits to protect borrowers.
 All loans must be fully-documented, meet minimum downpayment and other requirements, and loans with credit scores under 620 now must also meet DTI requirements.
 Given the parameters of the FHA program and its regulation of all aspects of the process, MBA believes its borrowers are already well protected.
 Establishing a cutoff for FHA safe harbor loans will only add regulatory burden without providing any offsetting benefit.